lgenesius/TokoBedia-Individual-Project/README.md

 # TokoBedia Website
-This is my school project in Pattern Software Design(or Domain Driven Design) Laboratory Subjects.
+This is my school project in Pattern Software Design(or Domain Driven Design) Laboratory Subjects(COMP6114).
 This is an individual project.<br>
 This project is about E-Commerce Website.

 ## Description